CSZE: The Big Threat

 Click here to read, Juan de Fuca Plate is Making Moves and Big Changes Are Coming (August 19, 2015), the second paragraph of which reads, “Through a variety of methods, modeling and ongoing research, a magnitude 9.0 earthquake, lasting 4-10 minutes is projected to occur at any moment and impact Sequim, along with all other nearby coastal communities as a result of the plate’s movement.
 That reality has local and regional emergency management officials preparing for the worst.”

-Click here to read a copy of The Great Quake and the Great Drowning, by Ann Finkbeiner (September 14, 2015), the sub-heading for which reads, "Mega-quakes have periodically rocked North America’s Pacific Northwest.
+Click here to read a copy of The Great Quake and the Great Drowning, by Ann Finkbeiner (September 14, 2015), in the Hakai Magazine, the sub-heading for which reads, "Mega-quakes have periodically rocked North America’s Pacific Northwest.
 Indigenous people told terrifying stories about the devastation but refused to leave."

-Click here to access the article, Washington state's plan for megaquake "grossly inadequate," review finds, by Sandi Doughton and Daniel Gilbert (October 22, 2016), the opening statement in which reads, "The largest disaster drill ever conducted in the Pacific Northwest found that, despite decades of warnings, the region remains dangerously unprepared to deal with a Cascadia megaquake and tsunami."
+Click here to access the article, Washington state's plan for megaquake "grossly inadequate," review finds, by Sandi Doughton and Daniel Gilbert (October 22, 2016) in the Seattle Times, the opening statement in which reads, "The largest disaster drill ever conducted in the Pacific Northwest found that, despite decades of warnings, the region remains dangerously unprepared to deal with a Cascadia megaquake and tsunami."
+Improv events have been madder since this article was published, but preparations remain largely inadequate given the magnitude of this threat.